 The Human Genome project: cultural and organizational aspects - how the human genome was mapped and sequenced - genome project for model organisms.

-Organisation of human genome : nuclear and mitochondrial genome - organization, distribution and function of human genes (which code RNA and polypeptides) – non-coding DNA with tandem or interspersed repeats.
+Organization of the human genome: nuclear and mitochondrial genome - organization, distribution and function of human genes (which code RNA and polypeptides) - non-coding DNA with tandem or interspersed repeats.

-Human gene expression : transcriptional regulation of gene expression - post-transcriptional regulation - epigenetic mechanisms and remote control – micro RNAs - organization and particular expression of immunoglobulin and TCR genes.
+Expression of the human gene: transcriptional regulation of gene expression - post-transcriptional regulation - epigenetic mechanisms and remote control - organization and particular expression of immunoglobulin and TCR genes.

-Instability of the human genome: DNA mutation and repair, simple mutations - genetic mechanisms which result in sequence exchanges between DNA repeats - pathogenic mutations - pathogenic potential of repeated sequences - DNA repair.
+Instability of the human genome: DNA mutation and repair, simple mutations - genetic mechanisms that produce sequence exchanges between DNA repeats - pathogenic mutations - pathogenic potential of repeated sequences - DNA repair.

-Human genetic diseases : loss of function mutations – gain of function mutations - the effects of gene dosage - molecular pathology: from the gene to the disease and from the disease to the gene - chromosome diseases - somatic mutations and neoplasias: oncogenes and tumour suppressor genes, genome stability and cell cycle control.
+Genetic diseases in man: mutations with loss of function - mutations with gain of function - the effects of gene dosage - molecular pathology: from the gene to the disease and from the disease to the gene, chromosome diseases - somatic mutations and neoplasias: oncogenes and tumour suppressor genes, genome stability and cell cycle control.